 Instead, of going with Google, it’s well worth exploring the FPA’s new online service, Match My Planner, which provides a friendly environment to connect with and get to know CERTIFIED FINANCIAL PLANNER® professionals who have achieved the gold standard in education, professional standards and service to clients.

-By entering your location and your financial goals through the Match My Planner website you’ll be contacted by a shortlist of experienced CFP® professionals.
+By entering your location and your financial goals through the Match My Planner tool you’ll be contacted by a shortlist of experienced CFP® professionals.
 You can review their expertise by reading detailed profile information linked to their FPA membership listing.
 You can also assess their interpersonal skills by having a chat to the CFP professional via Match My Planner’s messaging platform to become confident in your choice of planner before even arranging a phone call or face-to-face appointment.
 It’s a great way to get your financial advice experience off to a positive start and explore the potential to build a strong and trusting relationship as the foundation of a really effective financial plan for your future.

 Looking for the right financial planner to get your finances back on track?
 Use brand new service Match My Planner to connect with your local CFP® professional today.